 “After looking at it for a few minutes, my brain clicked and I figured I should put the tape on it and when I did I thought, ‘Whoa it’s going to be over what that previous record was,” he said.

 To confirm his suspicions, relying on good cell service, Zach quickly looked up the record on his phone and confirmed he had a winner.
 But he wasn’t certain it would qualify, because he hadn’t gotten the fish to bite, instead he had snagged it.

 “It was an accidental snag fish, but if you look in the regulations you’re allowed to snag carp 24/7 365 days a year in West Virginia.
 It was a legal catch, but I wasn’t sure it would be counted as a record.
 That was one of the big questions I had for the DNR when I called them,” he said.

 Zach didn’t have high hopes.
 He assumed because he had snagged the fish it wouldn’t count, but since snagging of the species is legal, the record stood.
-The official length was 50.75 inches, which is the new record.
+The official length was 53.1 inches, besting the old record of 50.75 inches.
 The fish officially weighed 59 pounds, which is well short of the standing record for weight of 71.69 pounds.
 That carp was also caught at Warden Lake by William Tucker in 2005.

 What may be the untold story of Zach’s fish was getting it to the bank.
 As he made his way to shore, his rig looked like something from Hemingway’s Old Man and the Sea.